Security

 Start with an OTLP endpoint.

-Send us your stack as telemetry and the entities appear — security scores them the moment they’re on the graph.
+Send us your stack as telemetry and the pieces map themselves — security scores each one the moment it shows up.